Christmas Cornflake wreath cookies are a fun recipe for the holiday season.

 - 54 red hot candies (or more if desired)

-- Add the butter to a saucepan and melt on medium to medium-high heat.
+- Add the stick of butter to a saucepan and melt on medium to medium-high heat.

-- Add the mini marshmallows and stir to coat with butter.
+- Pour the mini marshmallows into the pan and stir to coat with butter.
 Melt the marshmallows, stirring on occasion.
 Remove from heat.

 - Add the green food coloring until it reaches the desired color.

 - Pour the Corn Flakes into a large bowl.

 - Finally, pour the marshmallow mixture over the Corn Flakes and mix until the Corn Flakes are completely covered.